 Turning point for telecom industry – AI & Chat bots

 Leading telecom companies in the U.S. such as AT&T, Comcast, and Verizon leverage artificial intelligence in a wide array of processes.
 The long list includes automated chat bots, personalized offers, and efficiently streamlined customer service processes.
-There are several more good examples of AI in customer service in the telecom business.
+There are several more good examples of AI in live support chat software in the telecom business.

 In April 2017, Vodafone released its new chatbot TOBi that can assist customers via live chat on the Vodafone UK website.
 Using a combination of AI and predefined rules, TOBi simulates human conversation and responds to customer inquiries.

 Recently, TOBi also acquired the capacity to assist users with the purchase of SIM-only plans.
 The company is constantly looking for new add-ons to their Chabot.

 Telecom companies are earning number of benefits like,